 Many people who have Ross River virus never develop symptoms.
 If symptoms do appear, it can be at any time between 3 days and 3 weeks after the person is bitten by an infected mosquito.

-The most common symptom is pain in the joints, mainly the fingers, toes, hands, feet, elbows and knees.
+The most common symptom is pain in the joints - mainly the fingers, toes, hands, feet, elbows and knees.
 Other symptoms include:

-Ross River prevention
+Diagnosis of Ross River virus